rmoshofsky/rmoshofsky/README.md

 - 👋 Hi, I’m Reed Moshohfsky
 - 👀 I’m interested in any computer science related project to help build hands on experience post-college
-- 💞️ I’m looking to collaborate on videogame projects, specifically virtual reality environments, if possible.
 - 📫 How to reach me:
 -       - 971-344-5570
 -       - reed.moshofsky@gmail.com